d-maurer/dm.zope.saml2/dm/zope/saml2/README.txt

 you want to cooperate with; if they (all) accept unsigned authentication requests, a private key/certificate pair is not necessary).

+In case, the interaction between SAML entities poses problems, the logging facility of ``dm.zope.saml2`` can be helpful.
+Logging is enabled by setting the envvar ``SAML2_ENABLE_LOGGING`` to a non empty value.
+It causes all incoming and outgoing SAML messages to be logged on level ``INFO``.

 History
 =======

+2.0b2

+  Improves control over name identifier formats and the creation of name identifiers.

+  Adds titles to entities in order to provide a more friendly identity provider list.

+  Ignores signatures in metadata to avoid a chicken-and-egg problem (but this, of course, reduces security).

+  Supports authentication request signing (if the identity provider requires this).

 2.0